El Rushbo and the Excellence in Broadcasting Network.

 It was called Operation Chaos.

-If it weren't for me, Obama would have had that wrapped up four months prior to the uh point in time that he did.
+If it weren't for me, Obama would have had that wrapped up four months prior to the point in time that he did.

 Well, I don't know.

-Yeah, why that's be that's because she wouldn't go away because of me.
+That's because she wouldn't go away because of me.

 That's because of Operation Chaos.

-We had we ever when the Republican nominee was chosen, there was nothing for us to do except watch that.
+When the Republican nominee was chosen, there was nothing for us to do except watch that.

 And who wanted to watch that?

-We hadn't had involving audience in this came Operation Chaos, and that was Republicans in the remaining Democrat primary states registered as Democrats and voted for Hillary in order to keep that race going.
+And that was Republicans in the remaining Democrat primary states registered as Democrats and voted for Hillary in order to keep that race going because somebody had to pummel Obama.

-The media was not doing their job with Obama, and and Hillary was getting close too, and Bill was getting close.
+And Hillary was getting close to, and Bill was getting close.

 We need to have the truth about the guy out there.

-Uh and and if it if it weren't for Operation Chaos, Obama would have had that wrapped up four months before the convention instead of one month before the convention.
+And if it weren't for Operation Chaos, Obama would have had that wrapped up four months before the convention instead of one month before the convention.

-But another question is too about all these jobs that's going to be created.
+But another question is, too, about all these jobs that's going to be created.

 Who's going to get them jobs?

-Well, now GM, that's Obama.
+Well, now, GM, that's Obama.

 Obama Motors, and we had the story last week.